tomchen/example_pypi_package/README.md

 The example package has automated tests and upload (publishing) already set up with GitHub Actions:

 - Every time you `git push` your `master` or `main` branch, the package is automatically tested against the desired Python versions with GitHub Actions.
-- Every time a new release (either the initial version or an updated version) is created, the package is automatically uploaded to PyPI with GitHub Actions.
+- Every time a new release (either the initial version or an updated version) is created, the latest version of the package is automatically uploaded to PyPI with GitHub Actions.

 ### View it on pypi.org

 After your package is published on PyPI, go to [https://pypi.org/project/example-pypi-package/](https://pypi.org/project/example-pypi-package/) (`_` becomes `-`).
 Copy the command on the page, execute it to download and install your package from PyPI. (or test.pypi.org if you use that)

+If you want to modify the description / README of your package on pypi.org, you have to publish a new version.

-<details><summary><strong>If you publish the package to PyPI manually, click to read</strong></summary>
+<details><summary><strong>If you publish your package to PyPI manually, click to read</strong></summary>

 ### Install Twine